PSYC – Psychology

 Prerequisite: second-year standing and PSYC 122 or instructor’s permission.
 Examines how biological, psychological, and social factors interact with and affect physical and emotional wellbeing.
 Special emphasis will be placed on the on the role that stress plays in health.
 Students will learn about these complex relationships and how to apply this knowledge to real-world situations, including their own health behaviors.

-Prerequisite: PSYC 122 and second-year standing.
+Prerequisite: PSYC 122 and second-year or sophomore standing, CIV 110.
 Clinical neuroscience focuses on the neurological underpinnings of psychological disorders and diseases of the central and peripheral nervous system.
 The course will explore a wide variety of topics including addiction, autism spectrum disorders, borderline and antisocial personality disorders, obsessive compulsive disorder, schizophrenia, dementia, affective disorders, neurodegenerative diseases, and neuropsychological assessment.
 Students may not receive credit for both PSYC 277 and PSYC 477.
+(CTN)

-Prerequisite: PSYC 122 and second-year standing.
+Prerequisite: PSYC 122, CIV 210 and sophomore or second-year standing.
 Advances in psychology and neuroscience techniques and imaging have required the judicial system to reconsider the role that behavioral science plays in courtroom decision-making.
 In Forensic Neuroscience, students will learn the applications of psychology and neuroscience to the judicial system while interpreting evidence in past criminal trials or mock courtroom settings.
-The course will explore a wide variety of topics including the neurological underpinnings of eye witness memory, jury selection, battered woman syndrome, the insanity plea, competency to stand trial and the criminal mind.
+The course will explore a wide variety of topics including the neurological underpinnings of eyewitness memory, jury selection, battered woman syndrome, the insanity plea, competency to stand trial and the criminal mind.
 Students may not receive credit for both PSYC 278 and PSYC 478.
+(CTN, WOC)

-Prerequisite: PSYC 122 and second-year standing.
+Prerequisite: PSYC 122, CIV 110 and sophomore or second-year standing.
 Social, affective and developmental neuroscience focuses on the neurological underpinnings of emotion, social interaction and development.
 The course will explore a wide variety of topics including the neuroscience of empathy, religious and political affiliation, love, language development and developmental disorders such as autism and dyslexia.
 Students may not receive credit for both PSYC 279 and PSYC 479.
+(CTN)

 PSYC 330 Multicultural Issues in Psychology (3)